 Watch Michael Birch’s story of protecting the waterway on his farm, and how he made use of advice and financial support from Greater Wellington

 How to apply

 Our programme has criteria to help us focus our funding in places that have the biggest need support.
-To find out if you're eligible fill out the below form and a member of our Land Management team will be in touch.
+To find out if you're eligible fill out the below form and a member of our team will be in touch.